Auditions

 2. Fill out the Audition registration form

 Other Costs: Growl Theatre will provide the vast majority of your costume.
-Depending on the role, the cast may be expected to purchase smaller items such as socks, stockings, gloves etc. Cast will be required to bring their own makeup basics (including foundation, eyeliner etc).
+Cast will be required to bring their own makeup basics (including foundation, eyeliner etc).

 Characters (description & ages)